mtkennerly/ludusavi-manifest/CONTRIBUTING.md

   * Games not yet checked on the wiki: `npm run manifest -- --unchecked`
   * Games that had an unknown OS: `npm run manifest -- --unsuportedOs`
   * Games that had an unusable path: `npm run manifest -- --unsupportedPath`
+  * Games with paths that are too broad and are tagged as such in the wiki cache: `npm run manifest -- --tooBroad`
+  * Games with paths that are too broad and aren't already tagged as such in the wiki cache: `npm run manifest -- --tooBroadUntagged`
   * A specific game: `npm run manifest -- --game "Name of Game"`
 * Validate the manifest against the schema:
   * `npm run schema`